Phenomenology of Holography via Quantum Coherence on Causal Horizons: Background and Motivation

+It has long been understood that standard local effective field theory results in infrared catastrophes at surprisingly small scales.
+The Cohen-Kaplan-Nelson bound\,\cite{CohenKaplanNelson1999}, derived by simply counting all the possible modes of the QFT in a given system volume and imposing the black hole entropy bound while insisting that there be no states with a Schwarzschild radius larger than the system size, shows that for an ultraviolet cutoff at the QCD scale $\Lambda\sim 200\,\mathrm{MeV}\approx1.7\times 10^{-20}\,m_P$, the system is subject to an infrared cutoff at the $L\sim\Lambda^{-2}\sim4\times10^{-39}\,\ell_P\approx60\,$km scale (in Planck units) to avoid such failures.
+This UV-IR scaling coincides neatly with the Planckian strain spectral density scaling discussed here: if the system size $L$ serves as an IR bound, the corresponding Planckian random walk uncertainty for the underlying space-time $\langle \Delta L^2 \rangle^{1/2} \propto \sqrt L \sim \Lambda^{-1}$ matches the localization scale for field modes at the UV cutoff~\cite{Hogan:2014zma}.
 This problem has not attracted much serious effort towards a solution, despite being one of the most significant failures framing the fundamental issues in quantum gravity, partly because of blind spots in our standard frameworks, and partly because addressing these shortcomings requires difficult sacrifices of key notions we have presupposed as essential building blocks in our physical theories.
 The lesson of the CKN bound is that a definite background space-time manifold that is smooth all the way down to Planckian microstates simply contains too much information (relative to no background), when the true degrees of freedom of the quantum space-time system are far more limited, necessitating large correlations in the background space-time itself.
-Banks has argued for years that the AdS/CFT duality is failing to account for these background degrees of freedom in its holographic projection, and that the cosmological constant is a boundary condition for these omitted degrees of freedom~\cite{Banks:2018aed,Banks:2018jqo}.
+Banks has argued for years that the AdS/CFT duality is failing to account for these background degrees of freedom in its holographic projection, and that the cosmological constant\,--- ``the worst prediction in physics'' at 122 orders of magnitude smaller than QFT-based estimates\,--- is a boundary condition for these omitted degrees of freedom~\cite{banks2023holography,Banks:2018jqo,Banks:2018aed,Banks:2020dus,*banks2022old,banks2023hilbert,*banks2023impossibility,*BanksGRF2023}.
 In AdS space, the built-in boundary with its negative curvature structure hides this infrared issue for most quantum fields by construction.
-In contrast, consider the problems encountered trying to describe quantum space-time modes using gravitational effective field theory in a finite volume, say, a causal diamond\,\cite{KITPdiscussion}: we want to use unitarity, which means we have to use a non-Lorentz-invariant gauge, and furthermore, the only gauge-invariant things we calculate in gravity are scattering amplitudes at infinity\,--- if we insist that the time slices stay within the causal boundary, as one ought for the problem discussed here, the solution would require a non-translation-invariant gauge.
-There is no known well-defined finite space-time setup for gravitational effective field theory that meets these conditions.
+In contrast, consider the problems encountered trying to describe quantum space-time modes using gravitational effective field theory in a finite bounded volume, say, a causal diamond\,\cite{KITPdiscussion}: we want to use unitarity, which means we have to use a non-Lorentz-invariant gauge, and furthermore, the only gauge-invariant things we calculate in gravity are scattering amplitudes at infinity\,--- if we insist that the time slices stay within the causal boundary, as one ought for the problem discussed here, the solution would require a non-translation-invariant gauge.
+There is no known well-defined finite space-time setup for gravitational effective field theory that meets these conditions.\footnote[7]{This is why the standard effective field theory calculation for quantum gravitational fluctuations in an interferometric measurement\,\cite{Kwon:2014,carney2024} should not be considered valid for interrogating the kind of foundational issues considered here.}